lauraweston/debugging_practice_1/README.md

 You can use this exercise to practice and assess your debugging skill.

-If you submit a solution to this exercise, Makers Academy will be able to use it to assess your debugging skill, and also offer you guidance on how to improve.

 ## Instructions

 The goal is to get all the tests in the `spec/` directory passing.